QC20/Playful-Determinism/README.md

 # Playful Determinism

-A generative canvas animation that creates an infinite swirling pattern from randomly colored tiles.
+Playful Determinism is a generative canvas animation that creates an infinite swirling pattern from randomly colored tiles.
 Each tile pulses and oscillates in response to its position within a radial wave field, producing a mesmerizing motion that feels both organic and mathematical.

 ## What It Does